mk-fg/convergence/README.md

      Idea is to have some subset of notaries to *always* query, picking others at random from the rest.

+   - Certificates for invalid names now can be validated - CN or SubjectAltNames are irrelevant to the client (and always being overidden) - only fingerprint and notary responses matter.

    - TODO: Cache fingerprnts for (hostname, port, ip) tuples, not just (hostname, port), because of cdn's and round-robin-dns mirrors - server-side as well, though there can be several signatures for one hostname there.

+   - TODO: Certificates for IPs don't seem to be checked via notaries at all, so don't have "verificationDetails" comment and never validate with convergence.

    - TODO: "Allowed as bounce notary" checkbox in notaries' list to block local notaries from acting as such, for instance.